General information

 Necessary material

-CROSSTRAP® MINI traps and ECONEX TOMICUS DESTRUENS 60 DAYS kairomone diffusers, which we will hang on the trap using one of the lateral holes on one of the PVC trap vanes.
+To attract Tomicus destruens, ECONEX TOMICUS DESTRUENS 60 DAYS 1 UNIT kairomone diffusers must be used, which will be hung on the CROSSTRAP® MINI trap using one of the lateral openings found on one of the sides of the trap.

-ECONEX TOMICUS DESTRUENS 60 DAYS has two kairomonal attractant diffusers to attract male and female Tomicus destruens + 2 clips to hang the diffusers on the trap.
+ECONEX TOMICUS DESTRUENS 60 DAYS 1 UNIT consists of two diffusers of kairomonal attractant designed to attract males and females of Tomicus destruens + 2 clip-style hangers to hang the diffusers on the trap.

-The diffusers are in a blister pack, with a duration of 60 days and are individually packaged in aluminium sachets with a specification label.
-Once taken out of their packaging, the diffusers need no activation or opening, just placed correctly on the trap.
+The diffusers are in blister pack form, with a 60-day duration in field, and are individually packaged in aluminium sachets with a specification label.
+Once removed from the packs, the diffusers do not require any activation operation, nor do they need to be opened.
+They simply need to be properly placed in the trap.

 packaging and diffuser A